eou-it/SSB9-plugins-banner_core/README.md

 This second filter is used to logout the user when needed.

+**bannerPreAuthenticatedFilter**

+This filter supports External authentication based SSO and is conditionally included if  the Config.groovy property banner.sso.authenticationProvider = "external" is defined. banner.sso.authenticationAssertionAttribute property defines the HTTP Header name who's value must match the GOBUMAP\_UDC\_ID value stored in Banner.
+External authentication SSO products such as Shibboleth, Oracle Access Manager, Novel Access Manager, and CA Site Minder, can be configured to protect the application URL name space and assert a configurable HTTP header attribute as the authenticated user.

 **casAuthenticationFilter**

 This filter is used to perform CAS-based authentication, and listens for requests to '/j_spring_cas_security_check'.
 It is configured with a reference to the authentication manager that in turn is configured with a list of 'authentication providers'.
 The first provider configured is a CasAuthenticationProvider.

 When a request for '/j_spring_cas_security_check' is issued (by a CAS Server), the casAuthenticationFilter will construct an authentication token using the 'ticket' parameter provided in the request.
 The authentication manager will then delegate to it's authentication providers, in order, until a provider is able to handle the request.
 When using CAS, the CasAuthenticationProvider is able to validate the service ticket using a configured ticket validator (which is a Saml11TicketValidator).

 The ticket validator calls the CAS Server to validate the service ticket, which will then respond with the username and any additional attributes configured within the CAS Server.
-Banner XE requires an attribute named 'UDC_IDENTIFIER' to be returned.
-The UDC_IDENTIFIER is an enterprise-wide identifier for the user.
+Banner XE is configured to retrieve a configurable identity attribute assertion name defined in Config.groovy as the property "banner.sso.authenticationAssertionAttribute" where the installed default value is 'UDC\_IDENTIFIER'.
+This assertion name can be changed to any value that an institution wants to assert as long as the data mapping is defined correctly in the GOBUMAP table.
+The GOBUMAP\_UDC\_ID column value is an enterprise-wide identifier for the user.

 The standard CasAuthenticationProvider would next delegate to a configured userDetailsService.
 Banner XE, however, currently (and now unnecessarily) implements a custom CasAuthenticationProvider which does not use a userDetailsService but instead performs the work of this service.
 (Actually, this provider delegates to the BannerAuthenticationProvider used in support of form-based authentication for this purpose.)

-The CasAuthenticationProvider (preferrably in the future, a BannerUserDetailsService) queries the Banner database using the UDC_IDENTIFIER to look up the user's oracle username and pidm, which it then populates into a BannerUser object that is included within an Authentication object.
+The CasAuthenticationProvider (preferrably in the future, a BannerUserDetailsService) queries the Banner database using the UDC\_IDENTIFIER to look up the user's oracle username and pidm, which it then populates into a BannerUser object that is included within an Authentication object.
+The Config.groovy property "banner.sso.authenticationProvider" defines the authentication method. banner.sso.authenticationProvider = "cas" configures CAS based authentication banner.sso.authenticationAssertionAttribute = "UDC\_IDENTITFIER" defines the configurable CAS assertion name.

 **authenticationProcessingFilter**